tarwn/lessthandot-hugo/blogs/content/posts/2012-07-10-evaluating-orms-for-batch-data.md

 ## Conclusions

-For pure, batch insertions, I still wouldn&#8217;t use an ORM.
+For pure, batch insertions, I still wouldn't use an ORM.
 These tests show that the ORMs tested are still significantly slower at batch insertion than tools built specifically for bulk operations, like SqlBulkCopy.
-We&#8217;ve also seen that when we do use an ORM, understanding it&#8217;s performance characteristics and how to tune the ORM can make an enormous difference in how well or poorly it works.
+We've also seen that when we do use an ORM, understanding it's performance characteristics and how to tune the ORM can make an enormous difference in how well or poorly it works.

 ## Follow-up

-Based on Tudor&#8217;s comment below, I&#8217;ve generated a graph of the times for each method in the 100,000 record tests.
-Unlike the full chart above, I&#8217;ve scaled it to ignore the two basic Entity Framework entries that cause the line chart above to be so unreadable.
+Based on Tudor's comment below, I've generated a graph of the times for each method in the 100,000 record tests.
+Unlike the full chart above, I've scaled it to ignore the two basic Entity Framework entries that cause the line chart above to be so unreadable.

 <div style="color: #666666; text-align: center; font-size: 90%">
   <img src="http://tiernok.com/LTDBlog/ORM/Graph-Followup.png" alt="Readable Execution Times for 1000,000 records" /><br /> Readable Execution Times for 1000,000 records
 </div>

 Using ADO.Net does not automatically mean better performance than an ORM.
 SqlBulkCopy does clearly perform better, but using a SqlCommand.ExecuteNonQuery or a SqlAdapter.InsertCommand does not achieve the same level of performance.
 Many of the ORM tests kept up or outperformed the non-transactional SqlCommand and SqlAdapter tests, and Dapper kept up with the Transactional SqlCommand test.
-ADO.Net itself is not giving the boost in speed we see from SqlBulkCopy, it&#8217;s the use of a tool that is built specifically for batch processing (all of the rest operate at the row level, ADO.Net or ORM).
+ADO.Net itself is not giving the boost in speed we see from SqlBulkCopy, it's the use of a tool that is built specifically for batch processing (all of the rest operate at the row level, ADO.Net or ORM).

  [1]: http://blog.staticvoid.co.nz/2012/03/entity-framework-comparative.html "Entity Framework Comparative Performance at static void; blog"
  [2]: http://blog.staticvoid.co.nz/ "static void; blog"